Fine-scale distribution of roots of quadratic congruences: Geodesics and roots of quadratic congruences

 \subsection{Negative $D$}

-Let us now turn to the case of negative $D$.
+For completeness, let us now briefly discuss the case of negative $D$.
 Here the situation is similar as for positive $D$; in fact simpler, since the tops of geodesics are replaced by $\Gamma$-orbits of points in $\HH$, whose statistical distribution is well understood.
 The results mirroring those in section \ref{sec:geodesic} are proved in \cite{MarklofVinogradov2018}, and the pair correlation density is calculated in \cite{KelmerKontorovich2015,MarklofVinogradov2018}.
 For further related studies see also \cite{BocaPasolPopaZaharescu2014,BocaPopaZaharescu2014,Lutsko2020,RisagerRudnick2009,RisagerSodergren2017} and references therein.

 Following \cite{Bykovskii1984,DukeFriedlanderIwaniec1995}, the key observation is the following.
 Denote by $\Gamma_z$ the stabiliser in $\Gamma_0(n)$ of a point $z\in\HH$.

 \begin{theorem} Let $D < 0$ square-free and $D\not\equiv 1 \bmod 4$.
 Fix $n > 0$ and $\nu \pmod n$ such that $\nu^2 \equiv D \pmod n$.
 Then there exist $z_1,\ldots,z_h\in\HH$ with the following properties: \begin{enumerate}[{\rm (i)}] \item For any integer $m > 0$ and $\mu \pmod m$ satisfying $\mu^2 \equiv D \pmod m$, $m \equiv 0 \pmod n$, and $\mu \equiv \nu \pmod n$, there is a unique $l$ and double coset $\Gamma_\infty \gamma \Gamma_{z_l} \in \Gamma_\infty \backslash \Gamma_0(n) / \Gamma_{z_l}$ such that